vendure-ecommerce/storefront-angular-starter/README.md

 3. Make sure you have a local Vendure instance running a `http://localhost:3000`.
 4. Open `http://localhost:4201` to see the storefront app running.

+## Deployment

+This project is used in the [Vendure Demo](https://github.com/vendure-ecommerce/vendure-demo).
+There is a [GitHub Actions workflow](./.github/workflows/build.yml) which is triggered whenever a new tag is added.
+The tag should be of the format `"vX.Y.Z"`.
+The workflow will run the `build:ssr` script and upload the compiled output to an Amazon S3 bucket, from which the vendure-demo project will pull the artifacts.

 ## License

 MIT